If you are searching for terms like embed map on website, map embed code, or embed map in HTML, you usually want one of two things:

 Do you need an API key?

-With Draw on a Map, you are not wiring your own maps API.
+No. With Draw on a Map, you are not wiring your own maps API.
 You are generating hosted embed code for the map you already created.
+Compare that to Google Maps Embed API, which requires a billing account, an API key, and a per-load cost above 28,000 map loads per month.

 - a fast workflow